aqipro/aqilink-docs/docs/installation/app-start.md

 The following steps are necessary as foundation to proceed either with the [Production Mode](#production-mode) or the [Development Mode](#development-mode) part:

-1) Create a temporary folder on your machine
-2) Copy the following elements into that folder:
+- Create a new folder on your machine and copy the following elements into it:
    - The recently downloaded **``aqilink``** Docker image *aqilink_< VERSION>.tar.gz*
    - The `/configs/` folder containing the **``aqilink``** configuration files (refer to [Basic App Configuration](/installation/app-configuration.md))
    - The folder containing the private and public key pair for password encryption/decryption.
 Only required if password encryption is used (refer to [Password Encryption](/reference/password-encryption))
    - The SAP NetWeaver SDK files based on your target system architecture (refer to [SAP NetWeaver RFC SDK](/installation/app-download?id=sap-netweaver-rfc-sdk))
-3) [Production Mode only] Create a new file with name `Dockerfile` inside the folder
+- *Production Mode only:* Create a new file with name `Dockerfile` inside the folder

-The structure of the temporary folder should now look like:
+The structure of the folder should now look like:

 ![Base folder for new custom Docker image](../_media/installation/folder_structure_custom_docker_image.png)

 ## Production Mode
 The usage of any orchestration tool such as Docker Swarm or Kubernetes requires to have all related files inside the image.
-To fulfill the requirement, a new customer based Docker image has to be created containing the previously maintained `/config/` folder as well as the SAP NetWeaver SDK.
+To fulfill this requirement, a new custom based Docker image has to be created containing the previously maintained `/config/` folder as well as the SAP NetWeaver SDK.

-> Make sure to have all settings in the `/configs/` folder correct and working before.
+> Make sure that all settings in the `/configs/` folder are correct.

 ### Create Dockerfile for custom image

+If not yet done, create a file with name `Dockerfile` in the newly created folder (see step above) and copy the below content into it:

-To create the custom image copy and paste the following content in the newly created `Dockerfile` and save it.
-Don't forgett to replace the `<VERSION>` placeholder with the exact version of the current **`aqilink`** Docker image in the temporary folder.
+ - Replace the `<VERSION>` placeholder with the version of the **`aqilink`** Docker image in the current folder.
+ - Make sure that the target path of the last COPY command below match the path in parameter `publicKeyPath` of the `app.yaml` file in the `/configs` folder.

 ```
 FROM aqilink:<VERSION>